Saisombut/Saisombut.github.io/about.md

 ---
 layout: page
-title: About
+title: About Chanachai
 permalink: /about/
 ---

-Some information about you!
+Name : Chanachai Saisombut
+Age : 21
+Date : 02/02/2539

 ### More Information